kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 The issue is that given Facebook's significant use of lease financing, especially in 2019, the standard definition of free cash flow is not very helpful and misrepresents reality.
 If we adjust 2020 free cash flow for operating lease financing and stock-based compensation, we will arrive at a free cash flow of 16.7bn which was a significant increase compared to $11.7bn in 2019.

-**Jump in adjusted free cash flow was driven mainly by Facebook investing less through lease financing** in 2020 than in 2019.
+**The jump in adjusted free cash flow was driven mainly by Facebook investing less through lease financing** in 2020 than in 2019.

 Looking at Facebook's cash flow statement is essential for better insight into how the company spends cash that it generates.